-- That the student be able to articulate a biblical philosophy of counseling. - That the student demonstrates in his life the Christian character qualities necessary for a biblical counseling ministry. - That the student acquires a basic knowledge of the counseling process. - That the student be able to identify people problems. - That the student develops communication skills needed for counseling one-on-one and in small group situations.
+- That the student be able to articulate a historic biblical philosophy of counseling. - That the student demonstrates in his life the Christian character qualities necessary for a biblical counseling ministry. - That the student acquires a basic knowledge of the biblical counseling process. - That the student be able to identify and address spiritual heart issues and people problems. - That the student will specifically identify and discern the dangers of integration and eclecticism in historic biblical counseling.